Retail Sales Training

 Retail sales training contains three different elements:

 1. Onboarding or new hire training is first.
-It is your baseline training about how to open and close a register, how to ring up a sale, how to ship, how to stock shelves, how to pick web orders, how to use mobile POS on tablets, etc.
+It is your baseline training about how to open and close a register, ring up a sale, ship, stock shelves, pick web orders, use mobile POS on tablets, etc.

 2. The second is product knowledge training.
-Product knowledge training has to go further than just what’s in the box or how it works.
+Product knowledge training has to go beyond just what’s in the box or how it works.
 This specialized training should include knowing who this product is for and who it is not, what situations it is good for, competing products in the marketplace, and how to facilitate a hands-on trial.
-That education helps every employee understand the benefits of the features of a product to be able to share with a shopper.
-3. The most important training is number
+That education helps every employee understand the benefits of a product's features so that they can share them with a shopper.

 Subscribe To RetailRX